prody/ProDy/doc/tutorial.rst

 if you prefer not to overcrowd your namespace.
 Alternatively, if you want to use functions in a specific module, :mod:`~.proteins` let's say, you can use ``from prody.proteins import *``.
-You should, however, avoid using using
-``from prody.proteins.pdbfile import *``, because location of methods in submodules may change without notice.
+You should, however, avoid using ``from prody.proteins.pdbfile import *``, because location of methods in submodules may change without notice.

 .. plot::
    :nofigs: